 Regional Extent and Thickness: The Alburnett Formation has a wide range of thickness.
 In some areas it is completely absent and in others may reach a substantial thickness where its deposits fill in and bury deep bedrock channels.
-In these areas it has been identified to reach thicknesses of 220-250 feet.
+In these areas it has been identified to reach thicknesses of 220 to 250 feet (67 to 76 m).

 Origin: The Alburnett Formation consists of multiple undifferentiated members associated with several Pre-Illinoian ice advances.
-Based on the physical properties of the Alburnett Formation deposits (massive structure, high density, uniform texture), it is likely a basal, or subglacial, till facies.
+Based on the physical properties of the Alburnett Formation deposits (massive structure, high density, uniform texture) it is likely a basal, or subglacial, till facies.